Resources for Columbia students

 - Columbia College and SEAS students: Tutoring is available through the Berrick Center for Student Advising for Calculus I, II, and III.

 - Barnard students: Small group peer tutoring is available via the Peer-to-Peer Learning program.

 - New: Barnard Math tutoring program is located in 502 Milstein, focused on Calculus I, II and III with additional subjects possible by request.

 - General Studies students: One-on-one, small group, and drop-in tutoring is available via the Academic Resource Center.

-Many mathematics graduate students offer tutoring services on a private, one-on-one basis.
-They tend to have significant tutoring experiences, with tutees ranging from high school students to undergraduate students, to graduate students in other disciplines.
+Some mathematics PhD graduate students may offer tutoring services on a private, one-on-one basis.
+They tend to have significant tutoring experiences, with tutees ranging from middle school students to undergraduate students, to graduate students in other disciplines.
 The hourly fees vary from student to student, depending on the number of hours needed and the topics to be covered.

 To contact the graduate students who offer such tutoring services, send an email to email@example.com.

 In order to find an appropriate tutor, please include in your email a description of your situation, topics to be covered, hours per week, days available, etc. Typically you will receive a response within a few days.
 However, note that if no graduate students can meet your criteria, or are not accepting new tutees, you may not receive a response.

 Columbia Mathematics department graduate students who wish to be contacted through this mailing list should contact Peter Woit to have their names added to the list.

 **DISCLAIMER: This web page is set up as a service to the graduate students, who offer their services as private individuals.
 The Department of Mathematics does not officially offer tutoring services and does not take part in negotiations or disputes related to tutoring.
 The Department of Mathematics and Columbia University bear no responsibility for the tutoring services, their content, or outcome.**Print this page